 Category I-General Misconduct Infractions

-Violating cafeteria rules including, throwing food, leaving lunch trays or litter on tables or the floor, cutting into the lunch line and taking food out of the cafeteria.
+Violating cafeteria rules including, throwing food, leaving lunch trays or litter on tables or the floor and cutting into the lunch line.

 Digital citizenship violation

-Students shall not use any Internet or other communication device for inappropriate websites, videos, music or social media.
+Students shall not use any Internet or other communication device for inappropriate websites, video, music or social media.

 Disruptive school and classroom behavior

 The act of creating or promoting behavior that disrupts the learning process.
-Examples of disruptive behavior include such actions as excessive talking and throwing objects.
+Repeated occurrences can be escalated to a category II infraction.

 Distribution of unauthorized materials

-The act of distributing unauthorized materials on school property without the permission of the principal.
+The act of distributing unauthorized materials on school property.

 Potentially harmful behavior to oneself or others

-Engaging in any activities that might potentially threaten the health or safety of oneself or others.
+Engaging in any activities that might threaten the health or safety of oneself or others.
+Include but are not limited to students who engage in rough or boisterous play (horseplay), including contact such as hitting, shoving, or kicking.

 Refusing to follow school and classroom rules